-'Charitable Wills contain 3.4 beguests'
+'Charitable Wills contain 3.4 bequests'

-The average number of bequests per charitable will was 3.4 in 2017, although the actual numbers vary from one to a staggering 216 for one individual.
+The average number of bequests per charitable will was 3.4 in 2018, although the actual numbers vary significantly.
+Last year the largest number of single bequests made in a Will was 216!

 Averages can be useful when providing rough figures, but they don't necessarily paint the whole picture.
-For example, the most common number of bequests left in any given will is just one, which accounts for 35% of all charitable wills in 2017 - see Figure 7.
-There were 25,155 (69.3%) legators that contained up to three bequests in their will.
+For example, the most common number of bequests left in any given Will is just one, which accounts for 37% of all charitable Wills in 2018 - see Figure 7.
+There were 25,155 (69.3%) legators that contained up to three bequests in their Will.
 Conversely, 256 individuals made more than 20 bequests.